 Based on comprehensive evaluation, we replace investment managers as needed.
 In order to assess their essential capabilities properly, performance is evaluated over a necessary period and changes will be made to the manager lineup in accordance with the degree of confidence in future performance.

 The graphs below show the total fund return and the excess return.
-In fiscal 2018, the return was positive three years in a row.
+In fiscal 2020, the return was the highest on record since the PFA's inception in 1967.
 PFA has gained excess return surely.

-The value of assets managed by PFA stood at \11.5 trillion at the end of fiscal 2018.
-The assets of Basic Pension was decreased since the end of fiscal 2017 due to the pension benefit payment.
+The value of assets managed by PFA stood at \12.5 trillion at the end of fiscal 2020.
+The assets was increased since the end of fiscal 2019 for the considerable positive return.